jerickjoe111/launch-school/JS230/01_DOM.md

 - `children`: it refers to an `HTMLCollection` with all the immediate Element children.

 > (NodeList on some browsers does support `forEach`, but not on all browsers; `HTMLCollection` provides no support for `forEach`.)
 To loop through the elements returned by these methods, use a `for` loop or convert the object into an array and then use the higher-order array functions.

+> Both types are array-like objects, which means they are containers for other objects indexed by non-negative integers.
+According to the JS docs, to say that an object is "array-like" only implies that it has length.

+> Since these are not JavaScript arrays, they do not support `forEach` or other array methods.
+(NodeList on some browsers does support `forEach`, but not on all browsers; `HTMLCollection` provides no support for `forEach`.)
+To loop through the elements returned by these methods, use a for loop or convert the object into an array and then use the higher-order array functions.

 > HTMLCollection and NodeList have differences, but they aren't important right now.
 All you must know is that `document.getElementsByTagName` returns one in some browsers and the other in other browsers.